 A share is a unit of ownership of a company's capital.
-A shareholder is an owner of the company, in proportion to the number of shares he or she holds.
+A shareholder is a co-owner of the company, in proportion to the number of shares they hold.
 Shares in companies listed on the stock exchange can be traded freely on the stock exchange.

-ING offers access to all of its home markets (Euronext Brussels, Paris, and Amsterdam) as well as to a selection of the largest market capitalisations on the main international equity markets.
+ING gives you access to all of its home markets (Euronext Brussels, Paris, and Amsterdam) as well as to a selection of the largest market capitalisations on the main international equity markets.

 Euronext Brussels, Equiduct